Indigenous peoples of the Americas: Music and art

 After the entry of the Spaniards, the process of spiritual conquest was favored, among other things, by the liturgical musical service to which the natives, whose musical gifts came to surprise the missionaries, were integrated.
 The musical gifts of the natives were of such magnitude that they soon learned the rules of counterpoint and polyphony and even the virtuous handling of the instruments.
 This helped to ensure that it was not necessary to bring more musicians from Spain, which significantly annoyed the clergy.

-The solution that was proposed was not to employ but a certain number of indigenous people in the musical service, not to teach them counterpoint, not to allow them to play certain instruments (brass breaths, for example, in Oaxaca, Mexico) and, finally, not to import more instruments so that the indigenous people would not have access to them.
+The solution that was proposed was not to employ but a certain number of Indigenous people in the musical service, not to teach them counterpoint, not to allow them to play certain instruments (brass breaths, for example, in Oaxaca, Mexico) and, finally, not to import more instruments so that the Indigenous people would not have access to them.
 The latter was not an obstacle to the musical enjoyment of the natives, who experienced the making of instruments, particularly rubbed strings (violins and double basses) or plucked (third).
-It is there where we can find the origin of what is now called traditional music whose instruments they have their own tuning and a typical western structure.
+It is there where we can find the origin of what is now called traditional music whose instruments have their tuning and a typical Western structure.